 "My siblings and I looked after her at home during her final months," Young says, "and I clearly remember the surge before death.
 Mum had been getting worse and was almost unresponsive for a couple of days.
 We thought she was about to pass, but then she came around and was fully alert."
 Within a few days, Young's mother slipped into unconsciousness and passed away.

 The surge deeply affected Young, who says, "Whenever I dream of my mother, it is always of this stage.
-She is awake and alert, but I know she is soon going to pass, so dealing with these dreams is rather upsetting.
+She is awake and alert, but I know she will soon pass, so dealing with these dreams is rather upsetting.
 I think this says a lot about how deeply this stage can affect close friends and family."

-However you decide to explain the surge before death, you should always be sensitive to the impact it has on families.
+However you decide to explain the surge before death, you should always be sensitive to its impact on families.
 Demonstrating sensitivity while conversing about a tough topic can mean:

 - Taking the time to listen